 At best, this can be considered a pre-compost or a fertilizer for your plants, but it is not the same as the output from a hot bin or tumbler.
 This waste will still heat up, and it still will rot.

 What the output from all modes of the Lomi can be described as is organic matter.
-Good soil needs good organic content in it; organic materials make up large amounts of commercial soil blends.
-Pela recommends adding Lomi materials to the soil at a ratio of 1:10, and so far that seems to have worked well for me.
+Good soil needs good organic content; organic materials make up large amounts of commercial soil blends.
+Pela recommends adding Lomi materials to the soil at no more than a 1:10 ratio; that seems to have worked well for me.
 I did have some unexpected warming of some of my soil-less potting mixes at higher ratios, which was a sign that maybe sticking to their recommendation would be best for my plants.

-As a fertilizer, it still needs to decompose more before it becomes plant-available.
-Due to the fine particulate size, it’s likely that once it’s blended with soil or buried under soil over a wide surface area, it’ll probably take around two weeks, possibly as long as a month before it’ll become bioavailable to plants.
-If your soil tends to be microbially active, two weeks is a good estimate given the fine size of the output it produces.
+As a fertilizer, it needs to decompose more before it becomes plant-available.
+Due to the fine particulate size, it’s likely that once it’s blended with soil or buried under soil over a wide surface area, it’ll probably take around two weeks, possibly as long as a month, before it’ll become bioavailable to plants.
+If your soil tends to be microbially active, two weeks is a good estimate, given the fine size of the output it produces.

 Finally, it’s hard to say what soil nutrients your Lomi will produce.
 It all depends on what you put into it to begin with.
 Even traditional composting produces variable results, and every batch is different.
 For a more representative idea of the nutrients available in your finished Lomi output, you can send it in for a lab test, but don’t expect that to indicate what your trash will always become!